OlgaCarvalho/first_personal_website/_posts/2021-10-12-concepts-you-need-to-know-when-starting-a-SOC-job.md

+---
+layout: post
+---
+# Concepts you need to known when starting on a SOC

 Recently I have started a job in a SOC (Security Operations Center) for the first time.

 When you start working in a new company it is normal to notice there are abbreviations the team already uses daily.
 If you're a junior starting a new job probably you won't know the meaning of many, even though some could be obvious, since you are not used to the abbreviation itself it's normal to feel a little lost in the first conversations with your colleagues.